Jacob-Friesen/obscurejs/README.md

 <h5>2016</h5>
 <hr/>
+* [applyApiCalls.js](#): How Array.apply can be used as a general pattern to add more functionality to base API calls.
 * [assignTo.js](http://obscurejavascript.tumblr.com/post/146858921210/assignto-in-javascript): A function to drastically reduce syntax for asynchronous object property updates.
 * [at.js](http://obscurejavascript.tumblr.com/post/145114905723/easily-reading-deep-objects-in-javascript): A function to reduce the time to get values from potentially empty deep objects.
 * [attempt.js](http://obscurejavascript.tumblr.com/post/147906605359/attempt-in-javascript): A function to simplify try and catch.
 See the corresponding blog post for why this is useful.